lavanya-sood/Captain-Epidemic/PHASE_1/API_Documentation/README.md

 ## Deliverable 2

-### Part 1 - Swagger documentation and a working API endpoint
+### Part 2 - API	Documentation, Implementation	and	Report

 ### URL for the API
 The API can be accessed using the following link